tochman/cartify_boilerplate/README.md

 7. Run `bundle install` and `rails db:create db:migrate` in your terminal (in the project folder)

-8. Commit and push tou your remote.
+8. Commit and push to your remote.

 This should give you a clean repo history.